YashTotale/boilerplate-react-with-redux/README.md

 - Webpack, babel, react, and redux
 - Material UI (along with a customizable theme)
+- TypeScript
+- React Router
+- Additional React tools such as react-hot-loader
 - Additional Redux tools such as redux-thunk, redux-persist, and redux-devtools-extension
-- Additional React tools such as react-hot-loader
 - Folders for actions, reducers, thunks, and selectors

 ## Contribute